Vision Impaired Person

 - concession fares in First or Economy class on Regional services within NSW

-Concessions do not apply when booking sleeping berths.
+Concessions do not apply for sleeping berth charges.

 Your attendant and/or your guide dog can travel with you for free if your VIP Travel Pass is marked "Plus Attendant".